niw/iphone_opencv_test/README.md

         % cd ..
         % mkdir build_device
         % cd build_device
-        % ../opencv_cmake.sh Device ../OpenCV-2.2.0
+        % ../opencv_cmake.sh Device ../OpenCV-2.3.1
         % make -j 4
         % make install

 Build support script
 --------------------

-uild support script ``opencv_cmake.sh`` has some options to build OpenCV with iOS SDK.
+Build support script ``opencv_cmake.sh`` has some options to build OpenCV with iOS SDK.
 Try ``--help`` option to get the all options of it.
+By default, the iOS SDK 5.0 is used.
+It supposed you use XCode 4.2, situated in directory /Developer4.2

 Change Log
 ----------
+ *  09/23/2011 - Support OpenCV 2.3.1 + iOS SDK 5.0 + XCode 4
- *  04/11/2011 - Supprot OpenCV 2.2.0 + iOS SDK 4.3 + XCode 4
+ *  04/11/2011 - Support OpenCV 2.2.0 + iOS SDK 4.3 + XCode 4
  *  10/30/2010 - Support iOS SDK 4.1
  *  08/22/2010 - Support OpenCV 2.1.0 + iOS SDK 4.0
  *  12/21/2009 - Support Snow Leopard + iPhone SDK 3.1.2, Thank you Hyon!